Finland moves toward joining NATO amid Russia threats

 Finland’s president and prime minister announced that the Nordic country should apply right away for membership in NATO, the military defense pact founded in part to counter the Soviet Union.

+“You (Russia) caused this.
+Look in the mirror,” Finnish President Sauli Niinisto said this week.

-The announcement means Finland is all but certain to apply — and gain admission — though the process could take months to complete.
-Sweden, likewise, is considering applying for membership.
+While its Parliament still has to weigh in, the announcement means Finland is all but certain to apply — and gain admission — though the process could take months to complete.
+Sweden, likewise, is considering applying.

 Such an expansion of the alliance would leave Russia surrounded by NATO countries in the Baltic Sea and the Arctic and would amount to a stinging setback for Putin, who had hoped to divide and roll back NATO in Europe but is instead seeing the exact opposite happen.

+NATO Secretary-General Jens Stoltenberg has said the alliance would welcome Finland and Sweden with open arms.

-Russia’s Foreign Ministry warned that the country “will be forced to take retaliatory steps of military-technical and other characteristics in order to counter the emerging threats to its national security.”
+Russia’s Foreign Ministry warned that Moscow “will be forced to take retaliatory steps of military-technical and other characteristics in order to counter the emerging threats to its national security.”

 NATO’s funneling of weapons and other military support to Ukraine already has been critical to Kyiv’s surprising success in stymieing the invasion, and the Kremlin warned anew in ominous terms Thursday that the aid could lead to direct conflict between NATO and Russia.